+The subject is divided into nine modules.
 A brief outline of each module is provided below.

-Module 1: Tax Theory, Policy, Reform and Anti-Avoidance
+Module 1: Tax theory, policy, reform and anti-avoidance

 This module commences by discussing the different goals of tax systems by considering tax theory criteria that have wide acceptance in Australia and in other jurisdictions.
 The trade-offs that need to be made by policymakers when designing and implementing tax reforms are introduced.
+These trade-offs involve balancing efficiency and growth-oriented criteria with those involved in achieving distributional outcomes in terms of horizontal and vertical equity.
 This part of the module also discusses how tax policy is influenced by administrative, institutional and political environment factors.
 The module then examines Australia's major tax reviews including their key recommendations and consequential reforms.
 Australia's tax system and tax mix are considered, and Australia's tax system is compared with those of other Organisation for Economic Co-operation and Development (OECD) countries.
 The module examines how an increasingly open global economy can potentially influence our thinking about how to design a domestic tax system that is capable of handling international developments and pressures and considers how case law developments can affect tax law reform.
 The remainder of this module then focusses on various integrity measures within the domestic legislation and Australia's extensive network of Double Tax Agreements (DTAs) which are designed to ensure that taxpayers pay an appropriate amount of tax in Australia.
-In particular, the general antiavoidance provisions of Part IVA of the Income Tax Assessment Act 1936 (Cwlth) (ITAA36) which empowers the Commissioner of Taxation (Commissioner) to deny a tax benefit obtained in relation to certain schemes is discussed.
+In particular, the general anti-avoidance provisions of Part IVA of the Income Tax Assessment Act 1936 (Cwlth) (ITAA36) which empowers the Commissioner of Taxation

+(Commissioner) to deny a tax benefit obtained in relation to certain schemes is discussed.
 The scope of arrangements that may be subject to anti-avoidance provisions is illustrated and guidance is provided on managing client risk in relation to tax planning.
-This module also discusses those elements of Part IVA specifically directed at international tax avoidance techniques and highlights the information gathering opportunities at the disposal of the Australian Taxation Office (ATO) to identify tax avoidance in the cross-border context and support the ATO's enforcement activities.
+This module also discusses those elements of Part IVA specifically directed at international tax avoidance techniques (the Multinational Anti-Avoidance Law and the Diverted Profits Tax) and highlights the information gathering opportunities at the disposal of the Australian Taxation Office (ATO) to identify tax avoidance in the cross-border context and support the ATO's enforcement activities.
 The role of DTAs in allocating taxing rights between international jurisdictions to ensure income is not subject to tax both in Australia and overseas is explained.
 This module concludes with a focus on the various anti-avoidance measures that can apply when structuring a business in Australia.
+Whether a client is establishing an initial structure or altering an existing group structure, the tax adviser must consider a raft of tax considerations, including the general anti-avoidance provisions of Part IVA, and the specific anti-avoidance provisions of the personal services income (PSI) regime.

-Module 2: Trusts and Trust Distributions
+Module 2: Trusts and trust distributions